NewAlexandria/leadership_readme/data-classification.md

     * Move / Archive, then search
 * Review Queue
 * Action Policies

+### Data Sizes

+As you may already see, the patterns of this kind of project are principally oriented in the amount of data that needs to be searched, and the amount to be moved.

+For all data stores, inventory the size of data, and the rate of growth.
+These will factor into whether you need to search-in-place, and therefore the kind of solution or provider you work with.

+In one example, remember that backing up API-sourced data will always incur the cost of the frame of the data.
+E.G. if the data is in JSON format, then it the JSON structure and metadata will add to storage and search.
+You can compress such data reliably, which also can add complexity to interfacing with the data, potentially with the need to parcel it.

 ### Types of data

 Could be things like